kanopi/kanopi-pack/documentation/howtos.md

 There are other, better approaches to refactoring this code, this in NOT a best practice.
 Use this approach to quickly make existing code function within the bundler.

-## Use CMS/System Provided JavaScript Libraries
+## Use CMS or System Provided JavaScript Libraries

 CMS's like Drupal or WordPress, chances are there are existing JS libraries loaded by the system, like jQuery or Lodash.
 If your existing code uses these libraries, or you need to write code which uses them, you need the asset bundler to know they exist.